maellak/DIYiotClient/README.md

 1. Download and extract it in /root dir

 2. Edit install/applconfig

+   info
+   ---
+   Prepei prota
+	1. na ise registered user in DIYiotServer
+	2. na echeis dimiourgissi ena organisation
+	3. na echeis dimiourgissi ena device

-   put your  username, password and apihost
+   put your  username, password and apihost (from step 3. above)

-3. Put your dev key in "/root/id_dsa" file

 4. Change into the install directory and run "install.sh"